zzak00/nlp_with_transformers_visualizations/chapter2.md

 A common strategy to address this is limiting the vocabulary size by including only the 100,000 most frequent words in the corpus.
 Words not part of the vocabulary are considered unknown and mapped to a shared token.
 However, this approach risks losing valuable information related to rare words.

 ### Subword Tokenization :
 The basic idea behind subword tokenization is to combine the best aspects of character and word tokenization.
 By splitting rare words into smaller units, we enable the model to handle complex vocabulary while maintaining manageable input lengths by treating frequent words as unique entities.
+For more details check the last [vedio](https://www.youtube.com/watch?v=zduSFxRajkE) from **Andrej Karpathy** about the Tokenizer used in GPT.

 ```python